paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 ### latency issues

 High latency, more than 10% of the ethercat cycle time, can in worse case result, in lost ethercat frames, which of course is not an ideal situation.
-High latency of teh ecmc_rt thread can be related to:
+High latency of the ecmc_rt thread can be related to:
 1. The generic device driver is used
 2. High load on system
 3. ...